irrssue/announcement/README.md

 # announcement
 The offical announcements from Austin Rolert/irrssue.

-The announcements that What I been doing, What I been achieved.
+The announcements that what I have been doing and what I have achieved

 For questions - irrssue@gmail.com
 For works - austinrolert@gmail.com